isomerpages/imda-tradetrust/_solutions/Get Started.md

 <br>Our partners: <a href="https://www.tradetrust.io/partners" rel="noopener noreferrer nofollow" target="_blank">https://www.tradetrust.io/partners</a>
 </p>
 <p>TradeTrust is system, semantic/data and protocols agnostic.
 No need for
-expensive data exchange infrastructure, your existing IT investment will work.</p>
+expensive data exchange infrastructure, your existing IT investments will work.</p>
 <h4>No Integration</h4>
 <p>Alternatively, for no-frill quick subscription model, you can subscribe